phackt/phackt.github.io/_posts/2017-07-25-xss-real-life-case-credentials-stealing.markdown

 <input id="connexioncompte_2nir_as" type="text" value="TOTO<>"'();/\" maxlength="13" ...
 ```

-No escaping, no sanitizing or HTML encoding but we will have to deal with UPPERCASE.
-HTML is not case sensitive but javascript is, so we will do some HEX encoding for the javascript part.
+No escaping, no sanitizing or HTML encoding but we will have to deal with UPPERCASE. **HTML is not case sensitive but javascript is**, so we will do some HEX encoding for the javascript part.

+So this is **how to exploit an XSS will your payload is uppercased:**

 **First payload:**
 We can test the XSS thanks to this payload (alert):